PublicDataWorks/verdad/prompts/Stage_3_analysis_prompt.md

 ##### **D. Summary and Explanation**

 - **Summary:**
-  - Write an objective summary of the snippet in English.
+  - Write an objective summary of the snippet in both English and Spanish.
   - Highlight the main points discussed.

 - **Explanation:**